 Whether looking internally or externally for this data, you don’t need to do it manually.

-You can also enlist the help of to help you identify mentions of your brand on social media, published content, and elsewhere on the web.
+You can also enlist the help of monitoring tools to help you identify mentions of your brand on social media, published content, and elsewhere on the web.

 Your brand’s reputation cannot be expressed in numbers.